mattjquinn/jcompiler/README.md

 ```

 ### TODO
+* Only need LLVM to compile jcompiler; can distribute jcompiler itself
+  a binary for each platform.
+* Replace exit() calls in c funcs with handler that cleans up.
+* Add a macro to compiler_tests.rs that eliminates duplication of that code.
 * Check result of malloc; if non-zero, branch to print error message and quit.
 * Free all malloc'd arrays at end of scope (for now this is top-level scope)
 * Move simpler definitions back to LLVM to expand their test coverage